FOREX-Euro drops as Italy in spotlight, Swissie slides

 * Franc slides on Swiss deflation; SNB ready to weaken further

-LONDON, Nov 7 The euro fell on Monday as the focus of the region's debt crisis shifted to Italy, with a short-term rebound on speculation Prime Minister Silvio Belusconi could resign reversing when the talk was denied.
+LONDON, Nov 7 The euro fell on Monday as markets eyed a crunch vote on Italy's public finances amid concerns the euro zone debt crisis could engulf the country, while the Swiss franc was pressured by speculation of further policy action to curb its strength.

-The safe-haven Swiss franc tumbled against the euro and the dollar after the Swiss National Bank chairman suggested the franc was still overvalued against the single currency, reviving speculation the SNB may raise the 1.20 franc floor on the euro/Swiss exchange rate. .
+The Swiss franc tumbled against the euro and the dollar after Swiss National Bank chairman Phillip Hildebrand suggested the franc was still overvalued against the single currency.

-Analysts said the franc's recent gains had been driven mainly by euro zone developments, and Swiss policymakers would take that into account before deciding whether to raise the floor.
-But with data showing deflation in October, the SNB had room to take more measures to weaken the franc. .
+That revived speculation the SNB may raise the floor on the euro/Swiss exchange rate, currently at 1.20 francs. .

-Investors shifted their focus from Greece's attempts to get its bailout programme back on track to the region's third largest economy, Italy, where Berlusconi was fighting for his political future.
+Analysts said the franc's recent gains had been driven more by euro zone developments, and Swiss policymakers would take that into account before deciding whether to raise the floor.
+Still, with data showing deflation in October, the SNB had room to take more measures to weaken the franc. .

-The euro stood at $1.3755, down 0.3 percent on the day, having recovered from a session low of $1.36818 on reports that Berlusconi may resign that also boosted Italian bond and stock markets.
-A senior party source said Berlusconi had dismissed the rumours.
+Investors continued to take a pessimistic view about the euro zone, with markets shifting their focus from Greece's chaotic attempts to get its bailout programme back on track to the region's third largest economy Italy, where Prime Minister Silvio Berlusconi is fighting for his political future.

-"A new government, or another leader could probably have more support from the parliament and bring more reforms," said Marcus Hettinger, global FX strategist at Credit Suisse.
+The Italian/German 10-year government bond yield spread hit its widest levels since 1997 on Monday, a day before Berlusconi faces a parliamentary vote with rebels threatening to bring down his government over its failure to adopt structural reforms.

-The Italian 10-year government bond yield hit its widest since 1997 on Monday, a day before Berlusconi faces a parliamentary vote with rebels threatening to bring down his government over its failure to adopt structural reforms.
+"The euro is under pressure as Italian spreads are up and that is a real risk factor," said Jeremy Stretch head of currency strategy at CIBC World Markets.
+"Italy is too big to be safe and markets are fearful that political uncertainty will claim its second victim."

 In a sign that markets already see more problems for the euro, option traders said there was some interest in longer-dated euro put options.
 In addition, one-month risk reversals were still not far from a record high in favour of bets on euro falls versus the dollar.